ianmaclarty/amulet/doc/lua.md

 functions while its initializing, but after initialization all of A's functions will be available.

-Note that you can still return your own values from modules and they will be returned by `require` as usual.
+Of course you can still return your own values from modules and they will be returned by `require` as with the default Lua `require` function.